ZwerOxotnik/zweroxotnik.github.io/content/Discord/faq.en.md

 ## Is there another option for removing the penalty for a violation?

 There is a one, you must prepare and tell an informative lecture to our community on the ZwerOxotnik's UC server without violations.
-Again, first, contact with **ZwerOxotnik#7117 on Discord** and your apply will be subjectively reviewed.
+Again, first, contact with **ZwerOxotnik on Discord** and your apply will be subjectively reviewed.

 ## Can I apply for a moderator?